rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/Deep-Linking.md

    When specifying the attribute, set the path to which it should react, e.g. "myDeepLink" if it should react to deep links like "i5://myDeepLink".
    The path is case-insensitive.
    The attribute is only found by the module if it is added to public methods.
+   *Important:* Also add the <xref:UnityEngine.Scripting.PreserveAttribute> to the method to avoid that Unity strips it away during the build.

    ```[C#]
+   [Preserve]
    [DeepLink("myPath")]
    public void Foo()
    { ... }